What are patent citation metrics and how can I use them?

 Why use patent citation metrics?

-Patent citations offer valuable insights into the societal and technological impact of research.
-They can be used to:
+Patent citations offer valuable insights into the real-world influence of research.
+They can help:

 -

-Show that your research has contributed to innovation—useful for impact case studies or institutional reporting. -
+Evidence real-world impact: Show that your research has informed new innovations—useful for funding bids, impact case studies, or strategic reporting.

-Discover which companies or inventors have cited your work, helping to identify potential commercial partnerships or areas of applied interest. -
+Identify industry connections: Discover which companies or inventors have cited your work, helping to identify possible partnerships or areas of applied interest.

 How can I find out if my research has been cited by patents?